 He leaves to cherish his memories: two devoted daughters.
 Erica (Kevin) Smith-Branton, Fort Worth, Texas and Beverly Jacobs, Columbia, South Carolina.
 Three grandchildren, Trinity Jacobs, Tyrell Jacobs, and Tramaine Jacobs, all of Columbia, S.C., four greatgrandchildren, two devoted cousins, Dorothy Cannon, Columbia, S.C., and Camille Smith, Atlanta, Ga., one devoted Goddaughter, Sandra Rodgers of Albany, Ga., devoted friends, Beatrice Lester, Pamela Lyons, Fort Valley, Georgia, Annie Futrell, Columbia, S.C., and Sandra Wilcox, Atlanta, Georgia; three devoted caretakers, Angela Lawson, Unadilla, Georgia, Paula Ellison, and Barbara Jolly, both of Fort Valley, Georgia and a host of other relatives and many sorrowing friends.

-To send flowers to Mr. Amos Marion Smith's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mr. Amos Marion Smith, please visit our floral store.